Gulf Coast communities bracing for hurricane

 Louisiana governor John Bel Edwards declared a state of emergency on Monday and said 200 National Guard troops will be deployed to the south-east of the state.

-Mississippi governor Phil Bryant also declared a state of emergency and said state resources are being mobilised.
+Mississippi governor Phil Bryant also declared a state of emergency and said state resources are being mobilised, while Alabama governor Kay Ivey followed suit.

 Gordon formed into a tropical storm near the Florida Keys early on Monday, lashing the southern part of the state with heavy rains and high winds before moving into the Gulf of Mexico.